nic-dgl104-spring-2026/assignment-1-programming-articles-Ancient-Davey/.github/Week 2 /README.md

-# Documention and the importance of it
+# Documention And The Importance Of It